-For too long African American communities, in the Commonwealth of Virginia, have been subject to systemic racism.
-As your 89th district delegate, I will fight for police reform; including legislation that will require all police officers to use body cameras.
+For too long Black American communities, in the Commonwealth of Virginia, have been subject to systemic racism.
+As your senator I will fight for police reform; including legislation that will require all police officers to use body cameras.
 I will also fight for those videos to be more accessible to the public.
 I will fight to make sure police unions do not dominate the discussion.
 I will work with the members of the General Assembly and the Governors office; to bring equality to the education and the criminal justice system.
 So that the African American community will be fairy represented in local, state and federal government, I will also work diligently to recruit minority candidates to run for public office.
 Fair representation from all people are needed, and now is the time to make that happen.

 As a proud product of public school education system, I know that every child deserves a world-class education.
 A strong public education system isn’t just the backbone of the economy throughout Virginia, it is the basis of the civic community.
 One of the most important jobs of an elected leader is to ensure that every child, parent, and teacher get everything that they need to fulfill the promise of an amazing education.
 That education should not depend on family income or the zip code of the family.